 A middle eastern female terrorist is captured by the CIA in Greece, after an attack on a marketplace.
 Transported back to the USA, the terrorist undergoes an operation where she is ...
 See full summary »

-After several people and a dog are found dead in their closets a "mild-mannered" reporter, a college professor, her son and a befuddled professor band together to uncover the mystery but not without involving the U.S. Army and mass panic.Written by
+After several people and a dog are found dead in their closets, a mild-mannered reporter, a college professor, her son, and a befuddled professor band together to uncover the mystery.Written by

 Patrice Messina <firstname.lastname@example.org>

 4 of 5 people found this review helpful.